sdmlua/RiverJoin/README.md

 **RiverJoin** was originally developed to align the reach flowlines between the NOAA OWP HAND-FIM Hydrofabric (FIM HF) and the ICESat-2 River Surface Slope (IRIS) dataset that uses the Surface Water and Ocean Topography (SWOT) River Database (SWORD) flowlines to carry its data, aiming to improve river slope data in FIM HF.

-**RiverJoin** is implemented as a pure-Python Jupyter notebook.
-Users only need to set a few fields and parameters to apply the framework to their own datasets.
-The framework requires only flowline geometries and basic connectivity fields—no auxiliary data—and is reproducible and adaptable across regions and datasets.
+**RiverJoin** is implemented as a pure-Python Jupyter Notebook.

+- Users set only a few fields and parameters to apply the framework to their datasets.
+- Requires only flowline geometries and basic connectivity fields—no auxiliary data.
+- Reproducible and adaptable across regions and datasets.

 We have successfully tested joins between FIM HF and SWORD, FIM HF and GEOGLOWS (Group on Earth Observation Global Water Sustainability), and SWORD and GEOGLOWS.
-We are currently testing joins between SWORD and MERIT Basins (Multi-Error-Removed Improved Terrain).
+We are currently testing joins between SWORD and MERIT (Multi-Error-Removed Improved Terrain) Basins.

 ### How the framework works -- the case of joining FIM HF and SWORD
 <hr style="border: 1px solid black; margin: 0;">